MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/how-to-headless-app-node-sign-in-overview.md

 ---
-title: Sign in users in a your own Node.js headless application by using Microsoft Entra - Overview
+title: Sign in users in your own Node.js headless application by using Microsoft Entra - Overview
 description: Learn how to configure a headless application to sign in and sign out users by using Microsoft Entra - Overview.
 services: active-directory
 author: Dickson-Mwendia